Tom Lehman

 Thomas Edward Lehman (born March 7, 1959) is an American professional golfer.
-A former #1 ranked golfer, his tournament wins include one major title, the 1996 Open Championship; and he is the only golfer in history to have been awarded the Player of the Year honor on all three PGA Tours: the regular PGA Tour, the developmental Korn Ferry Tour, and the PGA Tour Champions.
+A former #1 ranked golfer, his tournament wins include one major title, the 1996 Open Championship.
+He is also the only golfer in history to have been awarded the Player of the Year honor on all three PGA Tours: the developmental Ben Hogan Tour, the regular PGA Tour and the senior PGA Tour Champions.

 Amateur career

-Born in Austin, Minnesota, and raised in Alexandria, Lehman played college golf at the University of Minnesota in Minneapolis–Saint Paul, graduated with a degree in business/accounting, and turned professional in 1982.
+In 1959, Lehman was born in Austin, Minnesota.
+He was raised in Alexandria, Minnesota.

+Lehman played college golf at the University of Minnesota in Minneapolis–Saint Paul.
+He graduated with a degree in business/accounting.